nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 I compiling this crate into?

-This is something you'll often see if you're using bindgen, where bindgen needs to know-- bindgen generates a Rust file right that you didn't then want to include in your other source code.
+This is something you'll often see if you're using bindgen, where bindgen needs to know— bindgen generates a Rust file right that you didn't then want to include in your other source code.
 And the way bindgen does this is bindgen writes it to the output directory.
 And then if you look at the include macro that the bindgen documentation tells you to write, that includes a file